jm009/tomcat-letsencrypt-daemon/README.md

 Trailer
 -----

-This is far from beeing finished, but works for me.
+This project is not finished, but works for me.
+What should be done

+* Should not be started as a thread by a servlet, but by a standalone program, as cronjob, or at system startup (cronjob `@reboot`)
+* Logging instead of System.out.println

-Feedback, pull requests, filing bug reports are welcome.
+Feedback, pull requests, bug reports are welcome.